 In addition, children that have not had Lead Testing need to get one at 12 and 24 months or between the ages of 36 and 72 months.

 You can get these services through your PCP within 30 days of calling for an appointment.
 Your PCP may refer you to other special services available at Denver Health.
 EPSDT screening services do not need approval from Denver Health Medicaid Choice (DHMC).
 Diagnostic services as provided when screening suggests more evaluation or treatment is needed.
 Most medically necessary (least costly, effective, acceptable medical practice) services needed to treat, correct or prevent illness and condition found by screening or diagnostic tests are covered, and DHMC will not put limits (such as the number of visits allowed) on EPSDT services.
 Maintenance services may also be covered when needed.

 There are some services not covered for EPSDT members.
 For a full listing please consult your DHMC Medicaid Choice handbook.

-Some EPSDT services are not covered by DHMC but are still a benefit to you through Health First Colorado.
-This kind of care is called a "Wrap Around" benefit.
-Please see the Wrap Around Benefit section of the DHMC Medicaid Choice handbook for more information.
+Some EPSDT services are not covered by DHMC but are still a benefit to you through Colorado Access.
+This kind of care is called a "wrap-around" benefit.
+Please see the wrap-around benefit section of the DHMC Medicaid Choice handbook for more information.